marciof/Eon/specification/specification.md

 (= x y ...): Boolean
 ```

-A [function](#function) that compares two or more values (with short-circuit) and returns true if they are all equal, or false otherwise.
+A [function](#function) that compares two or more values (with short-circuit evaluation) and returns true if they are all equal, or false otherwise.

 ### Complexity